Pagure/pagure/doc/usage/first_steps.rst

 pagure.io, the Fedora Account System) via OpenID, the local user account is created upon login.

-This means, you cannot be added to a group or a project before you login for the first time as the system will simply not know you.
+This means, you cannot be added to a group or a project before you log in for the first time as the system will simply not know you.

 If you run your own pagure instance which uses the local authentication